Flag of Ulster

-The flag of Ulster is a historic banner based on the coat of arms of Ulster, used to represent Ulster, one of the four provinces of Ireland.
-It consists of a red cross on a gold background with a red hand on a white shield in the centre.
+The flag of Ulster, a province of the island of Ireland, consists of a red cross on a gold background with a red hand on a white shield in the centre.

 History

 The flag of Ulster came about when Walter de Burgh, 1st Earl of Ulster became Earl of Ulster in 1264.
 He merged the family arms (heraldry) of the ancient Anglo-Norman and Hiberno-Norman noble dynasty, the House of Burgh (which was a red cross on a yellow background) with that of the Red Hand of Ulster of the Irish over-kingdom of Ulaid, which the earldom encompassed.

 The de Burgh family heraldry is said to have come about after Hubert de Burgh, 1st Earl of Kent had fought in the Third Crusade but had no coat of arms himself.
 He carried a gold coloured shield into battle.
 Following a battle, King Richard the Lionheart of England gave de Burgh a coat of arms by dipping his finger into the blood of a Saracen slain at the feet of de Burgh and marked a red cross onto de Burgh's shield; stating "for your bravery, this shall be your crest".

 The origin of the Red Hand of Ulster however is shrouded in mystery, with a popular legend saying that in the race to claim the kingship of Ulster, the first man to lay his hand on the province would have claim to it.
 This led one man to chop off his hand and throw it over his comrades.

 There was dispute throughout the early modern period over which Irish clan had the right to it.
 Either the Magennises who were the ruling dynasty of the Uí Echach Cobo, part of the original Ulaid, or the O'Neill's, the ruling dynasty of the Cenél nEógain, who after 1317 claimed the kingship of Ulaid for the first time.
 Eventually in 1908 the then head of the O'Neill clan admitted that it originally belonged to the Magennises.

 There is often debate as to if a dexter (right) or sinister (left) hand is to be used on the flag.
 Whilst usually a right hand is used on the flag, several organisations such as the former 36th (Ulster) Division that also used a left hand.
 The symbols also appear in heraldry for some of the counties of Ulster.
 The counties of Antrim, Fermanagh, Londonderry and Tyrone all use a right red hand in their coats of arms.
-County Louth also use a right hand but theirs is skin coloured as it symbolises the hand of God rather than the red hand of Ulster.
+County Louth also use a right hand but theirs is white skin coloured as it symbolises the hand of God rather than the red hand of Ulster.